isabella232/customdpp/CONCEPTS.md

 Beside the base features maintained by Microsoft for the general purpose display processing tasks, the DPP pipeline also provides three customizable features to meet customers' domain specific requirements.

 *Custom ITN*
-Extend the functionalities of base ITN, by applying a rule based ITN model from customer.
+Extend the functionalities of base ITN, by applying a rule based custom ITN model from customer.

 *Rewrite*
 At the end of pipeline, rewrite one phrase to another based on a rule based model from customer, each rule in the model is a pair of phrases (old -> new).